-- The SRI score calculated during the investment strategy process.
-For the method used to calculate this score, please refer to the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?". - The percentage of companies invested that belong to the "under supervision" category as defined by the method of calculating their SRI score and that are the subject of an exclusion (i.e. 20% of the lowest rated companies in each sector). - The percentage of issuers in the "high risk" or "risky" category for sectors with high greenhouse gas emissions, as defined by the "Energy and Ecological Transition" (EET) matrix and which are the subject of an exclusion.
+- The SRI score calculated during the investment strategy process. - The percentage of issuers belonging to the "Under supervision" category as defined by the SRI score calculation method and which are subject to an exclusion (i.e., 20% of each sector of the investment universe). - The percentage of issuers in the "high risk" or "risky" category for sectors with high greenhouse gas emissions, as defined by the "Energy and Environmental Transition" (EET) matrix and which are the subject of an exclusion.